maycon-queiroz/ignite-challenge-swagger/readme.md

 ```
 ### 📌 Should be able to list all users

-For this test, the `execute` method of ListAllUsersUseCase file must recieve the user `id`, call the repository's method which return all created users and return this info.
+For this test, the `execute` method of ListAllUsersUseCase file must receive the user `id`, call the repository's method which return all created users and return this info.

 ### 📌 Should not be able to a non admin user get list of all users